speedingplanet/bcbsks-html-css-javascript/labs/lab-02/lab-02.md

 Working with loops and conditionals

+- Add `index.js` to `lab-02.html` using a script tag with a type of "module"
 - In `index.js`, import `people` from `data.js`.
 - Loop over each person in `people` and print their name to the console.
 - Add a conditional to the loop that prints out 'Hey, your last name starts with "s"!' as appropriate